 Surf Fishing from Your Truck on the Outer Banks: Setup Guide

 Driving up to the breakers, popping the tailgate, and setting two rods in the spike before sunrise is the Outer Banks surf fishing experience.
-Doing it well takes a thoughtful truck setup, the right gear, and timing aligned with tides and seasons.
-This guide walks through how to rig your 4×4 as a mobile fishing platform and what to expect on Outer Banks beaches.
+Doing it well takes a thoughtful truck setup.
+This guide covers how to rig your 4×4 as a mobile fishing platform — racks, spikes, storage, and parking.
+For the actual fishing (rigs, bait, species, seasons), head over to our sister site, OBX Surf Fishing.

 A front bumper or hitch-mounted rod rack is the centerpiece.
 Most setups carry 4–8 rods upright in PVC or aluminum tubes, leaving the bed free for tackle and gear.
 Add a sand spike rack inside the bed for storing extra spikes between moves.